foundry-rs/book/src/reference/cli/chisel.md

   help         Print this message or the help of the given subcommand(s)

 Options:
+  -j, --threads <THREADS>
+          Number of threads to use.
+Specifying 0 defaults to the number of logical cores

+          [aliases: jobs]

   -h, --help
           Print help (see a summary with '-h')